 Even the most common terms used in math can be confusing.
-As such, we’ve created a simple breakdown of some of the most common vocabulary terms, broken down by mathematical function.
-Of course, we couldn’t fit every single term in here, but we’ve created a comprehensive list to help students study and complete their homework.
+As such, we’ve created a simple breakdown of some of the most common vocabulary terms found in math word problems, broken down by mathematical function.
+Of course, we couldn’t fit every single term in here, but we’ve created a comprehensive list to help students study and complete math word problems in their homework.

 Addition: Increase, more, and, combined, together, both, total, sum, in all, plus, add, perimeter